Join us for the 16th Annual Faculty Conference on Teaching Excellence with keynote speaker, Dr. Freeman Hrabowski!

 Dr. Freeman A. Hrabowski is a consultant on science and math education to national agencies, universities, and school systems.
 He was named by President Obama to chair the President's Advisory Commission on Educational Excellence for African Americans.
 He also chaired the National Academies' committee that produced the report, Expanding Underrepresented Minority Participation: America's Science and Technology Talent at the Crossroads (2011).
 Read his full bio.

-In addition to keynote and poster sessions, featuring submissions from faculty around the region, breakout sessions on related topics will be facilitated by Temple University's Provost's Teaching Academy faculty.
+In addition to the keynote session, there will be a poster session featuring submissions from faculty around the region, as well as breakout sessions on related topics facilitated by Temple University's Provost's Teaching Academy faculty.

 Wednesday, January 10, 2018